PXML No. 83

 APPROVAL No.

-ultimate configuration of 5+10.
-When the Merlin trading arm of BT took over marketing of
+an ultimate configuration of 5+10.
+When the Merlin trading arm of BT

-business systems the Senator Mk 2 became the S4022.
+took over marketing of business systems the Senator Mk 2 became the

+S4022.
 The Senator system case was wall mounted and had an integral

 MDF.
-Adaptors could be supplied to cover 2 wire external extensions, inter PBX circuits
+Adaptors could be supplied to cover 2 wire external extensions,

-and extension bells.
-These adaptors would be wall mounted along side the system box.
-A speed dialler called the Autodial 5000
+mounted along side the system box.
+A speed dialler called the

 was introduced and this was the same model as the Tyne autodial.

-The terminals used are the same ones used on the Ambassador system but a 10 memory type (Telephone
+The terminals used are the same ones used on the Ambassador system but a 10

-style of telephone was changed
+connected via PST sockets.
+The style of telephone was changed in the

-Senator cannot be used on PBX's which use "C" wire signalling or timed break recall.
+Senator cannot be used on PBX's which use "C" wire signalling or timed break

 Power consumption - 200 watts